 I.188.8.131.52 Conduct of Display

-In addition to the guidelines set forth by NFPA 1123, Code for Fireworks Display, the following shall apply:
+In addition to the guidelines set forth by NFPA 1123, Code for Fireworks Display, 2014 edition, the following shall apply:

 1. No fireworks display shall be held during any windstorm in which the wind reaches a velocity of more than twenty (20) miles per hour.